 Trying to determine usage of each pin

-The pins driving the indicator leds and the infrared led can easily be found by tracing the pcb.
-The indicator leds are all connected to port B, the infrared led is connected to the IPO pen (no surprise here as IPO is the output of the Carrier Modulator Timer).
+The pins driving the indicator LEDs and the infrared LED can easily be identified by tracing the PCB.
+The indicator LEDs are all connected to port B, the infrared LED is connected to the IRO pen (no surprise here as IRO is the output of the Carrier Modulator Timer).

-The usage of the other pins is not clear from the PCB without removing the keys on the other which seem to be glued to the PCB.
+The usage of the other pins is not clear from the PCB without removing the rubber key mat, which seems to be glued to the PCB.
 I expect them to implement some kind of scanning matrix.
 Measuring the voltage and impedance to the rails provided a bit more information.

 Measuring voltage and impedance to GND and Vdd during idle (sleep) state